Ilsa, the Tigress of Siberia

-Ilsa, the Tigress of Siberia is a 1977 Canadian sexploitation "men in prison" style film that serves as the third sequel to Ilsa, She Wolf of the SS.
+Ilsa, the Tigress of Siberia is a 1977 Canadian sexploitation prison film that serves as the third sequel to Ilsa, She Wolf of the SS.

 Premise

 Dyanne Thorne reprises her role as the title character, but in this installment, Ilsa, referred to as "Comrade Colonel," oversees a 1953 Siberian gulag that mentally and physically breaks down male political prisoners in the waning days of Stalinism.